Forge (character): X-Factor

 Forge replaces Valerie Cooper as the new government liaison for the mutant superhero team X-Factor.
 Forge goes on his second cosmic adventure while with X-Factor, venturing to the far side of the sun with dozens of other superheroes in the incident known as the Infinity Crusade.
 Forge is personally affected as one of his team, Wolfsbane, is kidnapped by the villain the Goddess.
 Forge ends up orbiting a duplicate Earth in an escape pod, along with the vigilante Nomad.

 When the team begins to experience personal problems, Forge takes a more active involvement, gradually become the leader of the remaining members.
 In this role, he sees the mutant criminals Mystique and Sabretooth forced to become unwilling members of his team.
 Forge also comes to terms with his heritage when the Adversary returns.
 With Naze's assistance, Forge defeats the Adversary by combining technology created using his mutant powers with his mystical abilities.
 After X-Factor is tricked into hunting and battling former team member Multiple Man, Forge severs the team's involvement with the government and leads them underground.
 Forge and Mystique become more attracted to one another while working together as members of the team, with Forge ultimately falling in love with Mystique.
-During their time underground, another former X-Factor member, Strong Guy, awakens from a coma that he suffered due to his powers over-stressing his heart.
+During their time underground, another former X-Factor member, Strong Guy, awakens from a coma that he suffered due to his powers placing stress on his heart.
 Forge creates a device that saves Strong Guy's life.
 Forge and other team members are severely injured after Sabretooth betrays and attacks the team.
 Mystique escapes her forced membership while Forge is recuperating.
 After recovering from his injuries, Forge refuses to become a member of a new X-Factor line-up led by former team leader Havok, as he feels that Havok is no longer trustworthy.
 This new version of X-Factor disbands shortly thereafter.
 For a time, Forge is not active on any mutant groups, though he briefly works as support staff at the X-Men's mansion.